Create a Tobacco- and Vape-Free School

 Policy Compliance and Enforcement

-The Public Health Law Center publication provides sample language and ideas for evidence-based solutions and information as to why these alternative measures may be more effective than suspension and expulsion at addressing student tobacco use and nicotine addiction as part of a school’s tobacco-free policy.
+The Public Health Law Center publication provides sample language and ideas for evidence-based solutions and information on why these alternative measures may be more effective than suspension and expulsion at addressing student tobacco use and nicotine addiction as part of a school’s tobacco-free policy.
 Learn more about additional strategies to adopt and implement alternative disciplinary policies.

 Frequently Asked Questions